Buick LeSabre: Seventh generation (1992–1999)

 This LeSabre was introduced in 1991 for the 1992 model year, and was redesigned along the same lines as the previous year's Park Avenue.
 The two-door coupe was dropped, leaving only a four-door sedan from this point forward.
 The headlights were streamlined with a separated amber turn signal strip wrapping around the lower front fascia.
 The rear fascia featured a wider trunk mouth and lower lift over height to ease loading baggage while the front was smoothed with simplified chrome molding and absent bumperettes.
 The LeSabre also featured GM's plastic body technologies, with high-stress plastic replacing traditional steel in the front fenders.
 The hood was now conventionally hinged from the rear, abandoning the previous generation's front-hinged design.

 The LeSabre's engine from 1992 to 1995 was the 3800 V6 (L27), which produced 170 hp and 225 lb·ft (305 N·m) The 3513 lb car got 18 mpg (13.1 L/100 km) in the city and 28 mpg (8.4 L/100 km) on the highway, which was slightly better than the 1991 model.
 The car accelerated to 60 mph in 8.9 seconds and could cover the quarter mile in 16.9 seconds at 80 mph.
 Top speed was electronically limited to 108 mph.

-This generation saw the installation of Gran Touring Suspension, which included an air compressor that would pressurize the rear Chapman Struts to maintain a level overall ride height, along with a slightly less peppy final drive ratio (2.93 vs 3.08).
+This generation saw the installation of Gran Touring Suspension, which included an air compressor that would pressurize the rear Chapman struts to maintain a level overall ride height, along with a slightly lower 3.08:1 final drive ratio (as opposed to the standard 2.93:1).
 A badge was installed on the dashboard to the left of the steering column on all vehicles equipped.
 It was not available on vehicles equipped with Dynaride.